 The difficulties of researching Recoleta Cemetery have been well documented in this blog.
-Whether due to copyright infringement, repetition of hearsay with no attempt at critical thinking or pure invention & disregard to fact, all these problems present a disservice to one of the most spectacular sites of Buenos Aires.
+Whether due to copyright infringement, repetition of hearsay or even pure invention, all these problems present a disservice to one of the most spectacular sites of Buenos Aires.

-Libraries presented another problem: resource material spread across the entire city with incomplete collection catalogs.
-After finding a good publication, I would read the bibliography in detail for additional leads.
+Libraries presented another problem: source material spread across the entire city with incomplete collection catalogs.
+After finding a good publication, I would scour the bibliography for additional leads.
 However, sources mentioned were often unavailable, in private collections or worse, completely missing.
 Also, most library staff had insufficient knowledge of holdings or lacked initiative to help users discover additional information.
 Budget cuts also affected operating hours.
 Navigating the system took more time than actual reading!

 Fortunately the digital age has improved the availability of early texts about Recoleta Cemetery.
 A recent search on Scribd revealed two gems from the 1990s that I never found in physical form…

 Although without a publication date, Recoleta: Cementerio, Arte e Historia contains a prologue signed by Fernando de la Rúa… acting as head of the Buenos Aires city government.
 That means this 36-page booklet had to be published sometime between 1996 & 1999.
 Also oddly missing is the author’s name; credit goes to a large number of public officials.

 What a shame this publication was not reedited or reproduced in later years!
 I would have loved an introduction like this on my first cemetery visit.
 After a brief overview, a hand-drawn map —with correct dimensions— marks 50 tombs of interest.
 If the route were followed by number, quite a bit of backtracking would be involved.
 But that’s a minor issue.